ChainSafe/game-docs-v2/docs/v2.5/5_configuration.md

 Notice we added `await` keyword and replaced `web3Builder` variable with `web3`.
-The reason is that `BuildAsync` returns a Web3 instance when you await it, so we dont need to keep reference to Web3Builder object in this case.
+The reason is that `BuildAsync` returns a Web3 instance when you await it, so we don't need to keep reference to Web3Builder object in this case.

 Building web3 instance is an async operation because there is some initialization code, that has to be executed before you get access to the Web3 object.